 Frequently asked Questions

-What are the main advantages of choosing angel investors for biotech startups?
+What is the difference between angel investors and venture capital for biotech startups?